Last Updated on 19/05/2018 by secretmoona

 As well as its cultural and architectural beauties, the city offers kilometres after kilometres of beautiful sandy beaches.
 Whether you are there for “farniente” or family friendly beaches, you will be spoiled for choice.
 Have a go at Malagueta, Torremolinos, Benalmádena or Playa de la Caleta.

 Málaga is a fashionable city so obviously has lots of shopping district.
 Calle Larios as mentioned above is one of the main shopping streets.
 You can find branded shops and a number of independent shops on Calle Grenada.
 I bought a lovely ring in one of the shops Málaga in tribal and African art.
 If you prefer shopping centres or department stores more, you also have the choice: El Cortes Inglés, Málaga Plaza, Vialia or Plaza Mayor (situated between Málaga and Torremolinos, it is very close to the airport)

 Where to stay

 I stayed in an Airbnb flat located in Trinidad, the gipsy neighbourhood of Málaga (more info and booking details here).
 The apartment was a 2 bedroom flat with a massive roof terrace.
 The room had plenty of natural daylight.

 Getting to Málaga is very easy from England and other European countries.
 Some of the airlines going to Málaga Airport include EasyJet, British Airways, Monarch, Jet2, Ryanair and FlyBe.

 Bonus…Sun all year around!

 So this is it!
 The best things about beautiful Málaga.
-If you want to know more, why not have a look at Málaga Tourism official website (click here)
+The city is great to visit whatever the season but it is even more festive during the winter period.
+Check out here for things to do in Málaga for New Year.
+If you want to know more about the city in general, why not have a look at Málaga Tourism official website (click here)